 Bacteria are the culprits for fewer community-acquired illnesses, and are thankfully quickly treated with antibiotics.
 People continue to be contagious even after starting antibiotics, however, so keep in mind that bacteria are far, far, more hardy than viruses.
 Most bacteria can survive on surfaces for days to weeks (and some for years).
 They continue to be pathogenic even in dry or hot conditions, so careful cleaning with the right products is essential.

 If you are taking care of someone with a bacterial respiratory infection such as a sinus infection or pneumonia, you should be aware that the most common pathogens involved can survive quite some time on surfaces: from 3 days to up to 6.5 months.
 Even after the patient is treated with antibiotics, he or she can still be spreading the bacteria.
 Bacterial infections leading to respiratory illness are usually secondary, after an initial viral infection.
 So if your loved one has been dealing with a viral infection and then gets a bacterial infection, your cleaning regimen should reflect that.
-(Your doctor will be tell you if this is the case.)
+(Your doctor will tell you if this is the case.)

 CLEANING TIP With food poisoning that comes on quickly, only basic disinfection is required.
 Delayed, severe food poisoning will require more stringent disinfection that applies to the entire house.

-Bacteria leading to stomach upset are typically transmitted via contaminated food or the fecal-oral route (that’s as gross as it sounds).
+Bacteria leading to an upset stomach are typically transmitted via contaminated food or the fecal-oral route (that’s as gross as it sounds).
 Gastroenteritis from bacteria, often called food poisoning, will have two different onset scenarios that will dictate your cleaning regimen.
 If the food poisoning came on a day or more after eating the contaminated food, the fluids produced by that person will be highly contagious.
 This includes Salmonella, Campylobacter and E. coli infections.
 They are rare, caused by unhygienic food preparation, and are the kind of restaurant-localized infection that make the news.
 If the onset of symptoms happens a half hour to a few hours after eating, then it is not contagious.
 This type of food poisoning is caused by the toxins released by certain bacteria, which cannot be transmitted.

 CLEANING TIP Disinfect bare foot zones when athlete’s foot is present.